Bringing you the latest news & resources in eye health

 You can still develop presbyopia even if you already have an existing refractive error such as short-sightedness, long-sightedness or astigmatism.

 Fortunately, there are a number of ways to correct presbyopia.
 For some people, reading glasses are a suitable solution.
-For others, the desire to be spectacle-free means that laser eye surgery for presbyopia, refractive lens exchange or implantable contact lenses could be the best option.
+For others who prefer to reduce their dependence on glasses, laser eye surgery for presbyopia, refractive lens exchange or implantable contact lenses could be the best option.

-If you think you have presbyopia, visit your optometrist to have your eyes checked.
+If you think you have presbyopia, visit your optometrist in the first instance to have your eyes checked.

-If you have presbyopia and would like to get rid of your reading glasses, talk to one of our highly experienced eye surgeons to discuss your options.
+If you have presbyopia and want to find out if getting rid of your reading glasses is a possibility, talk to one of our highly experienced eye surgeons to discuss your options.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.